 How Does It Taste?

 So, that is what happened.
 This coconut flour banana bread came out very tasty.
-I always judge by my 9 year old’s reaction because he is past the stage of a picky eater and food related tantrums unlike my 4 year old.
+I always judge by my 9 year old’s reaction because he is past the stage of a picky eater and food-related tantrums unlike my 4 year old.
 He loved it!

 The texture of the bread was very tender and the bread itself very moist with dominant peanut butter flavour.
-Thanks to PB and coconut flour, I could keep bread sweet without any added sugar which is always a plus.:)
+Thanks to PB and coconut flour, I could keep the bread sweet without any added sugar which is always a plus.:)

 Try it and let me know your thoughts.
 I’m going to warn you though – banana coconut flour bread has a different texture than traditional gluten bread, for example like this healthy chocolate bread.
 But looks quite normal, right?!
 Tastes pretty amazing too!